praneethsonu/Image-Content-Detection-Pipeline-Using-AWS-SDKs/README.md

 4. Adding tags to our S3 object based on the labels detected by Amazon Rekognition.

 ## Some topics before starting the project
-AWS SDKs: A brief overview of the AWS SDKs, including installation, configuration, and authentication.
+1. AWS SDKs: A brief overview of the AWS SDKs, including installation, configuration, and authentication.
-Development: Using SDKs to call service APIs and create resources.
+2. Development: Using SDKs to call service APIs and create resources.
-Conclusion: Cleaning up the resources we created and summarizing takeaways.
+3. Conclusion: Cleaning up the resources we created and summarizing takeaways.

+## The Steps involved are:
+### - Configuration
+###- SDK Setuo
+###- Development
+###- Conclusion